Updates Regarding COVID-19

 Employees who have questions specific to their situation are kindly asked to contact their supervisor or Human Resources.

-Our priority is to ensure the health and safety of all our workers and their families, and to protect the population of Nunavik, a region that is particularly vulnerable given its geographical remoteness and the limited capacity of its health service.
-No compromise is made on these issues.
+Our priority is to ensure the health and safety of all our workers and, by extension, their families.
+We are also committed to protecting the people of Nunavik, who live in a particularly vulnerable region, being both remote and with limited health services capacity.
+No compromise is made in these respects.

 Many hygiene and preventive measures have been and are being put in place throughout the mine site to prevent the spread of the virus.
 All these measures comply with the directives established by government authorities and public health organizations and with instructions formulated by Glencore.
 Here is a list of a few of them: